Owen Bonnici: Major reforms

-Prime Minister Joseph Muscat appointed him Parliamentary Secretary responsible for Justice and then Minister for Justice, Culture and Local Government.
-In 2013, he worked on a bill with Prime Minister Muscat that corruption cases against politicians are not time barred and any accused will not be able to invoke prescription if a case is in the court.

 Bonnici was responsible for a number of initiatives undertaken during the legislature, including the Whistleblowers' Act, Justice Reform and the Individual Investors' Program.
 When Malta's whistleblower laws were ranked second in European Union, Owen Bonnici had tweeted and Times of Malta reported: It is very easy to speak about the rule of law.
 It's harder to act and deliver to improve it.
 That is what we have been doing and will keep doing.
 This report about #whistleblowerprotection shows that the law we passed in 2013 is one of the best and most robust in the #EU.

 Bonnici undertook strong reforms in the field of drug laws in order to stop treating victims of drug abuse as criminals but rather as people who need care and assistance to quit.
 He said that his reform was overall guided by common sense.
 We could have done nothing at all on drugs, but we have decided to take a decision and publish a white paper which is practical and clear, Bonnici said about it.
 The law was met by questions and concerns if it will give a message that it was okay to use drugs.
 To this, Bonnici responded by saying Former judge at the European Court of Human Rights Giovanni Bonello's appointment as the head of a new drug court showed how serious the legal reform was about helping users while punishing those who lived off the profits of vice.